baselime/docs/sending-data/opentelemetry/next.js.md

 ### Step 2: Initialise the tracer

-Next, create an `instrumentation.ts` file in the root of your project and add the following code to initialize and configure OpenTelemetry.
+Create a file `instrumentation.ts` in the root of your project and add the following code to configure and initialize OpenTelemetry.

 !!!
-If you have a src/ folder the `instrumentation.ts` file needs to go in there !!!
+If you use a `/src` folder your project, add the `instrumentation.ts` file in the `/src` folder instead of the root folder.
+!!!

 ```typescript # :icon-code: instrumentation.ts